bazizi/ServiceNow_GlideRecord_API/README.md

 gr.set_server("https://sfustg.service-now.com/")

 #Set user credentials to send REST requests
-#One of the next two lines should be commented
+#Only one of the next two lines should be uncommented
-#Comment the first one if: You will want to provide username/password from command line (recommended)
+#Uncomment the first one if: You will want to provide username/password from command line (recommended)
-#Comment the second on if: You want to provide username/password in plain text (not recommended)
+#Uncomment the second on if: You want to provide username/password in plain text (not recommended)
 gr.get_credentials()
 #gr.set_credentials("YOUR USERNAME GOES HERE", "YOUR PASSWORD GOES HERE")